Arizona Republic mum on “political lynching”

 To complicate this sordid mess, Maupin, who fashions himself as a civil rights leader and a minister, is livid because Councilman Michael Nowakowski, a Hispanic with a Polish surname, has endorsed Kate Gallego — who is neither black nor Hispanic.
 Maupin is goading him to “do the right thing and withdraw his endorsement of Kate Widland-Gallego.”
 Maupin chides Nowakowski to “support black leadership and promote diversity,” and calls Gallego a “white sham candidate in brown face,” “an interloping political puppet,“ (albeit with a degree from Harvard and an MBA from the Wharton Business School at the University of Pennsylvania) and “a white political patsy.”
 He also refers to her as “a power-hungry white…who not is openly campaigning as white.”

-And if that’s not stomach-turning enough, Maupin accuses Councilman Nowakowski of “practicing the politics of racial exploitation and engaging in the attempted political lynching of Phoenix’ black community.”
+If that’s not stomach-turning enough, Maupin accuses Councilman Nowakowski of “practicing the politics of racial exploitation and engaging in the attempted political lynching of Phoenix’ black community.”

 “Lynching?”
 Now there’s a hot button term intended to dredge up some vicious acts, although it’s clear this lynching is in reverse.